 03 of 04

-The El Convento Hotel is one of my favorite places to stay in Puerto Rico.
+The El Convento Hotel is one of the nicest places to stay in Puerto Rico.
 Historic, elegant and luxurious, it captures the spirit of Old San Juan.
 It also has its share of spirits of Old San Juan.
 There have been numerous sightings in the guest rooms of this one-time Carmelite convent.
 One popular ghost is Doña Ana de Lansos y Menéndez de Valdez, who was none other than the founder of the convent.

 Doña Ana was its first mother superior, and many say she never left.
 She and her nuns have been reported to be seen walking the halls of the convent, and the swishing sound of their robes still echoes through this lovely hotel, centuries after Doña Ana's death.